BassHous3/taggarr/README.md

 > - Once your library was scanned and indexed in the JSON file, it will only scan for new or modified folders.
 > - Supports recursive scanning - can now handle multiple media folders (TV, Anime, etc.) under one parent directory.
 > - `TARGET_LANGUAGE` `(Str)` Set your preferred dub language.
 Supports: English, Spanish, French, German, Italian, Portuguese, Russian, Japanese, Korean, Chinese.
+> - `JAPANESE_EXCEPTION` `(Bool)` When true (default), Japanese audio is treated as "original" and not tagged.
+When false, Japanese-only shows are tagged as "wrong-dub".
 > - `QUICK_MODE` `(Bool)` Checks only first video of every season.
 > - `TARGET_GENRE` `(Str)` Filter scan by genre. ie. `Anime`.
 > - `TAG_DUB` `(Str)` Custom tag for shows that have all target language audio tracks as `dub`.